-The Opi Shawl is an extremely easy crochet shawl worked with simple increases and decreases.
+The Opi Shawl free crochet pattern is an extremely easy crochet shawl worked with simple increases and decreases.
 If you’re a beginner crocheter this pattern is for you!

 Do you ever get the urge to try something different?
 As a King Cole Ambassador I was looking through yarn and their Opium caught my eye.
 Opium is a thick and thin yarn that adds so much texture and dimension to your finished piece.
 The yarn is considered a bulky yarn but in the thinner spots is as thin as a sock weight yarn.
 I found this a bit tricky to work with at first but I found the best thing to do is to use an extremely simple stitch as well as a loose tension as you work.
 That’s why I think the Opi Shawl is perfect for this yarn.
 I’ve only used half double crochet.
 I also thought measuring a gauge swatch might be a bit tricky so I eliminated that all together by working off your measurements as you go.

-Opium is 54% Cotton, 42% Premium Acrylic and 4% Polymide.
+For the Opi Shawl free crochet pattern I used Opium which is 54% Cotton, 42% Premium Acrylic and 4% Polymide.
 I found it to be very soft and it feels great next to skin.
 Because of the texture of the yarn I didn’t really feel the need to block my shawl.
 I thought it looked perfect straight off my hook!